Fentanyl Treatment Center in Los Angeles, California

 Recovery requires addressing not only the physical dependency but also the psychological and emotional drivers of substance use.
 Our program integrates evidence-based therapies such as:

-• Cognitive Behavioral Therapy (CBT): Helps clients identify and change destructive thought patterns.
+• Cognitive-Behavioral Therapy (CBT): Helps clients identify and change destructive thought patterns

-• Dialectical Behavior Therapy (DBT): Builds coping skills and emotional regulation.
+• Dialectical Behavior Therapy (DBT): Builds coping skills and emotional regulation

-• EMDR Therapy: Processes trauma that may fuel addiction.
+• EMDR Therapy: Processes trauma that may fuel addiction

-• Motivational Interviewing (MI): Strengthens intrinsic motivation for change.
+• Motivational Interviewing (MI): Strengthens intrinsic motivation for change

-• Group Therapy: Provides peer support, accountability, and connection.
+• Group Therapy: Provides peer support, accountability, and connection

-• Holistic Approaches: Yoga, meditation, fitness, nutrition, and mindfulness practices support whole-person healing.
+• Holistic Approaches: Yoga, meditation, fitness, nutrition, and mindfulness practices support whole-person healing

-Many people struggling with fentanyl addiction also face mental health challenges such as depression, PTSD, or anxiety.
 Our dual diagnosis treatment approach addresses both conditions at the same time, ensuring long-term stability.
 Trauma-informed and culturally competent care ensures clients feel safe, understood, and supported.

 Levels of Care